Netflix-Skunkworks/historical/mkdocs/docs/architecture.md

 # Historical Architecture
-Historical is a serverless application in AWS.
-It consists of many components and are described in this document.
+Historical is a serverless AWS application that consists of many components.

 Historical is written in Python 3 and heavily leverages AWS technologies such as Lambda, SNS, SQS, DynamoDB, CloudTrail, and CloudWatch.